NaimulHasanEmon/Gadget-Hunter/README.md

 5. **Create a pull request:** Describe your changes and submit the pull request.

+## 🚀 About Me
+I'm a MERN stack developer and an undergraduate student of CSE.
+Besides I am working on Machine Learning (ML), Computer Vision and problem solving to enrich my coding skills.

 ## Contact

 For any inquiries or issues, please contact Naimul Hasan Emon at [naimulhasan.cse@gmail.com](mailto:naimulhasan.cse@gmail.com).